MouseMouse625/Nonsensical-Word-Generator/README.md

+## Nonsensical Word Generator
 This is code that generates a non-existent word.
-Credits to Mixit for the sfx!
+Credits to Mixit for the SFX!